Veal Milanese

 • Dip the veal in the flour, shake off any excess, then the eggs, shake off any excess, then in the parmesan/breadcrumb mixture.
 Press the breadcrumbs and parmesan cheese into the veal so it sticks.
 Repeat the process until all the veal is crumbed.

-• Add the oil and half the butter into a pan or skillet and place over medium heat.
+• Add the oil and half the butter to a pan or skillet and place over medium heat.
 Once hot, add the veal fillets and cook for 7-10 minutes, until golden on both sides.
+You can also check the internal temperature and ensure it reaches 145°F.

 Notes